-The William K. Steiner Revocable Trust, Michael S. Steiner and Cindy B. Greenstein, whose shares (except for 100 shares owned by Michael S. Steiner) are subject to the Stockholders Agreement relating the voting of 64.3% of the Company's Common Stock, have agreed to vote for the nominees named in this Proxy Statement.
-See "Ownership of Certain Beneficial Owners and Management - Stockholders Agreement," above.
+The William K. Steiner Revocable Trust, Michael S. Steiner and Thrifty, whose shares (except for 100 shares owned by Michael S. Steiner) are subject to the Stockholders' Agreement relating to the voting of 62.6% of the Company's Common Stock, have agreed to vote for the nominees named in this Proxy Statement.
+See "Ownership of Certain Beneficial Owners and Management - Stockholders' Agreement," above